minhtuan27/uda-finalproject/README.md

 The Jupyter notebook for this project, `UDA_FinalProject_Nguyen.ipynb`, is stored in the `\notebooks` folder.

-The notebook can be run on Github Codespace.
+The notebook was run on Github Codespace with 4 cores, 16 GB RAM and 32 GB of storage.
+The total runtime was about 5 minutes.

 Alternatively, to run the notebook locally,